webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

 - Shared Responsibility Model
   - The shared responsibility model is a cloud computing model where the provider and the user share responsibility for security and compliance.
 The provider is responsible for securing the underlying infrastructure, while the user is responsible for securing their own data and applications.

-## 1.2 Explain the factors that contribute to capacity planning.
+## 1.2 Explain the factors that contribute to capacity planning

 - Capacity Planning Hardware:
   - Minimum and recommended specifications for CPU, RAM, storage, network connectivity, etc.